 Professors of practice with ten semesters or more of cumulative service at Lehigh University may choose to be considered for transition to teaching or research associate professor.
 Professors of practice with more than twenty-four regular semesters of cumulative service at Lehigh University may choose to be considered for transition to teaching or research full professor.
 The transition process is initiated by a letter from the professor of practice to their dean (copies to appropriate department chair and provost).
 After consultation with the tenured members of the relevant department, the dean will notify the professor of practice in a timely manner whether this transition request is accepted or not.

-If the faculty member’s transition request is not accepted, a grandfathered professor of practice may continue to serve as a professor of practice as defined in their current contracts. for the remainder of their contracts.
-If he or she is eligible for grandfather status, they may be reappointed.
-Such reappointments are based on performance and a continuing need.
-If not eligible for grandfather status, Once the current contract is expired they may continue as professors of practice only if they demonstrate currency and meet the other parameters as discussed in R&P 2.12.1.
+If the transition request is not accepted, a grandfathered professor of practice may continue to serve as a professor of practice as defined in their current contracts and receive reappointment. for the remainder of their contracts Such reappointments are based on performance and a continuing need.
+If the current professor of practice is not eligible for grandfather status, Once the current contract is expired they may continue as professors of practice only if they demonstrate currency and meet the other parameters as discussed in R&P 2.12.1.

 2.13 Teaching Faculty